Eric991005/TFSTL/README.md

     ```
 - cpt folder: This folder stores all the parameters of the import and export models, facilitating direct reuse and further training.
 - .vscode folder: This folder includes configuration files for the Visual Studio Code (VSCode) Integrated Development Environment (IDE).
 These files are particularly useful when debugging in VSCode.
 Be aware that you may need to modify the file paths in these configurations to match your custom project paths.
+- result_check_and_visualize folder: This folder contains the script to check the results and visualize the output.